ansible/workshops/exercises/ansible_security/2.1-suspicious/README.md

 ## Step 1.3 - See the anomaly

 Imagine you are a security analyst in an enterprise.
 You were just informed of an anomaly in an application.
-On your control host, ssh to the snort machine, and grep for the anomaly log entry:
+On your control host, ssh to the snort machine.
+Remember that you can get the IP of the Snort server by executing this command on the control host: `grep snort ~/lab_inventory/hosts` .
+As the login user for the Snort server, you need to use `ec2-uesr`!

+On the Snort server, grep for the anomaly log entry:

 ```bash
 [student1@ansible ~]$ ssh ec2-user@11.22.33.44